Career Advice Your Adult Child Can Actually Use

 Clear limits are kinder than surprise resentment.
 They also let the adult child evaluate the real cost of a choice.

-Financial help should not purchase unlimited access to private workplace details.
+Financial help should not buy unlimited access to private workplace details.
 Parents need enough information to make decisions about their own contribution, not every email, interview, and disagreement.

 What not to use as evidence

-Avoid comparing your child with a sibling, cousin, or friend’s child.
-You rarely know the full circumstances behind another person’s salary or title, and comparison turns a practical decision into a referendum on worth.
+Avoid comparing your child with a sibling, cousin, or friend's child.
+You rarely know the full circumstances behind another person's salary or title, and comparison turns a practical decision into a judgment of their worth.

-Avoid treating prestige as a substitute for fit.
-A recognizable employer can still offer poor management, limited growth, or work that conflicts with a person’s values.
+Avoid treating a big name as proof it's a good fit.
+A recognizable employer can still offer poor management, limited growth, or work that conflicts with a person's values.

 Avoid using your anxiety as proof that the plan is reckless.
-Anxiety identifies what feels uncertain; it does not automatically identify the wrong choice.
+Anxiety tells you what feels uncertain.
+It doesn't tell you the choice is wrong.

 When you think the plan is a mistake